ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 interoperable, highly scalable ecosystem.
 Avalanche is the first ecosystem designed to accommodate the scale of global finance, with near-instant transaction finality.

-Avalanche empowers developers to join a rich ecosystem of interoperable and blockchains known as Subnets.
-Subnets allow developers to isolate and scale their applications, enabling customization for any use-case.
-Subnets can be permission-ed or permission-less, allowing Subnet creators to build Dapps that support arbitrary levels of privacy and compliance.
+Avalanche empowers developers to join a rich ecosystem of blockchains known as Subnets.
+Subnets are isolated clusters of the Avalanche network that allow any Dapp to run on its own dedicated set of nodes, enabling unmatched levels of isolation, fault-tolerance, privacy, and compliance.
+Each Dapp is isolated from other Dapps in the ecosystem, so increased usage on a single Dapp doesn't affect other Dapps in their own Subnets in Avalanche.

+In Avalanche, developers can create their Dapps by implementing them as a Virtual Machine (VM).
-Avalanche empowers developers to build Dapps in multiple languages through the Virtual Machine (VM) framework.
-VMs are language agnostic, and grant developers rich amounts of flexibility in the implementation of their Dapp.
+EVM developers can build on Avalanche's implementation of the EVM straight out-of-the box, or build their own custom VM for advanced use cases.
+VMs are supported in multiple languages including Go and Rust, giving developers unparalleled amounts of flexibility in their implementation.

-The Avalanche protocol has relatively modest hardware requirements.
-The protocol is incredibly lightweight, and can run on easily accessible consumer-grade hardware.

 Avalanche employs a novel proof-of-stake consensus algorithm which offers strong safety guarantees, quick finality times, and high throughput, without compromising decentralization.
-Avalanche consensus is incredibly energy-efficient and sustainable, consuming the same amount of energy as 46 US households.
+Avalanche consensus is incredibly energy-efficient and sustainable and can run on easily accessible consumer-grade hardware, consuming the same amount of energy as 46 US households.
 The entire Avalanche network consumes only 0.0005% of the amount of energy consumed by Bitcoin.

-## AVAX

-AVAX is the native token of Avalanche.
-It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple Subnets created on Avalanche. `1 nAVAX` is equal to `0.000000001 AVAX`.

 ## Features